 What is your goal when using social media?
-Creating a social media strategy can help you better focus on the objectives and allow for greater participation and increased engagement.
+Creating a social media strategy will help you focus on the objectives and allow for greater participation and increased engagement.
 Social media can be very time-consuming and maintaining more than one social network is difficult.
 Create a content calendar and use a social media management tool to stay organized.

 Don’t start a new social media channel or a campaign unless you have the dedicated time and resources to create and maintain new content on a regular basis.
 New content is critical to thrive in every social media community.
+Without fresh content, your audience will shrink and engagement will become nonexistent.

 Help keep #UNHSocial updated and connected.
 If you’re using social media, fill out this form, which we’ll review and add to the UNH Social Media Directory.